A good engineering culture attracts engineers and increases their productivity. The best example is with Elon Musk companies.

 “You shouldn’t do things differently just because they’re different.
 They need to be… better.”

-So, the fewer barriers engineers have in their work, the happier they’ll be.
-Because getting permission from 5 plus people to do a simple task is mindnumbing.
-This wastes A LOT of time and strips engineers of their freedom.
+So, the fewer barriers in a workplace, the happier engineers will be.
+Because asking for permission from 5 plus people to do a simple task is mindnumbing.
+Plus, it wastes A LOT of time and strips engineers of their freedom.

-Not surprisingly, the lack of bureaucracy is a huge reason for Tesla’s success.
-Tesla is a major auto company yet it operates like it’s a lean tech start-up.
+This is why Tesla doesn’t have layers of bureaucracy.
+Tesla is a major auto company yet it operates as a lean tech start-up.
 Even more, engineering leads decision-making at Tesla.
 Elon Musk highlights this in the following statement:

 “I don’t spend my time pontificating about high-concept things; I spend my time solving engineering and manufacturing problems.”